Learn two easy ways how to draw a tulip. Draw a simple tulip flower from basic shapes. Redraw it with organic curves into a beautiful realistic tulip.

 Notice we are improving the shape of the flower compared to the sketch line a bit.
 To make the tulip flower more interesting, we are drawing the top slightly curved in for a nice bell-shaped flower.

 Step 2: Draw the middle petals and the stem

 Next, finish the tulip flower by outlining the two small pointy petals in the middle.
 The small improvement here is not drawing the middle line all the way to the edge.

 Then outline the stem of the tulip – since we are drawing black outlines first and colouring the picture later, we have doubled up the stem, so we can colour it in later.

 Here comes a simple step – the leaves a just a straight outline of the sketch.

-Add some final touches to make our simple tulip flower drawing more interesting: Draw a line in the middle of each leaf to suggest the mid-rib.
+Add some final touches to make our simple tulip flower drawing more interesting.
+Draw a line in the middle of each leaf to suggest the mid-rib.

-Our usual final step is to colour in the picture.
-There is a wide variety of tulips in many different colours to choose from.
+Our usual final step is to color in the picture.
+There is a wide variety of tulips in many different colors to choose from.
 We have decided to draw a red flower with some yellow markings for contrast and interest – it could be the Calypso variety.

 And that is it – the very end of our how to draw a tulip tutorial.